Ben-C3012/Simple-Modal/README.md

 # Simple-Modal
-This is a Simple Modal Using HTML CSS and Javascript.
+This is a simple Modal Using HTML CSS and Javascript.